 Remove the skillet containing the meat from the pellet smoker and let it rest for 10-15 minutes.
 Putting it aside to rest will allow the meat to reinforce the natural taste and juices all along the portion.
 After 10-15 minutes, place it on a cutting board slicing thin pieces for serving.

 Gather all the thin slices and place them on the serving platter nicely with the sideline.
-Top up the meat with some crushed thyme or finely chopped parsley will enhance the taste and presentation.
+Top up the meat with some crushed thyme or finely chopped parsley will enhance the taste and presentation of the smoked roast beef.

 Tips For Making The Best Smoked Roast Beef